clarifynl/responsive-pics/README.md

 ```

 ### Intrinsic Aspectratio <a name="intrinsic"></a>
-When enabling the `intrinsic` option in the `get_picture` function, this library automatically:
+When enabling the `intrinsic` option in the `get_picture` function or `/responsive-pics/v1/get-picture` API endpoint, this library automatically:

 * adds a intrinsic class to the `<picture>` element and a `intrinsic__item` class to the picture `<img>` element.
 * adds `data-aspectratio` attributes on the picture `<source>` and `<img>` elements with the calculated source image ratio.